gknedo/godot-procedural-faker/Readme.md

 Contributions are welcome!
 Please open issues or submit pull requests for new features, bug fixes, or improvements.

+### TODOS

+- Import more generators from original ffaker, prioritizing the ones that seems more important for game development
+- Add localization modules
+- Add custom data generators
+- Improve code organization
+- Improve performance

 ## License

 This code is free to use under the terms of the MIT license.